llvm-swift/Symbolic/README.md

 let addr = libc.address(forSymbol: "sin") // will not be `nil`

 typealias SinFn = @convention(c) (Double) -> Double

-let sinFn = libc.function(forSymbol: "sin", ofType: SinFn.self
+// Will perform an unsafeBitCast on your behalf! let sinFn = libc.function(forSymbol: "sin", ofType: SinFn.self

 sinFn?(0.5) // 0.4794255386